Rosenbrock methods

 \[T'(g_i) \alpha_{ii} k_i \approx J \sum_{j=1}^{i-1}\gamma_{ij} k_j + J \gamma_{ii} k_i\,,\]

-for each $i$ in $1, \dots, s$.
-Once $k_i$ are known, $u_1$ can is easily computed and the process repeated for the next step.
+for each $i = 1, \dots, s$.
+Once $k_i$ are known, $u_1$ can be easily computed and the process repeated for the next step.

-In practice, there are computational advantages at implementing a slight variation of what presented here.
+In practice, there are computational advantages in implementing a slight variation of what is presented here.

 with